sashaphoto/sashaphoto-gatsby-template/README.md

 ### Automatic Google Analytics
 Just specify your GTAG ID in GitHub secrets under `GATRACKINGID` and optionally `AWCONVERSIONID`, `DCFLOODIGHTID` to get started tracking your analytics.

+# Read the Full Docs
+Browse to the [deployed verison](https://sashaphoto.github.io/sashaphoto-gatsby-template/) of this site to see the template in action and read about how to use it!